haichuanzhang/docs.getcloudify.org/content/cli/blueprints.md

 Create a blueprint archive

-#### Required flags
+`BLUEPRINT_PATH` -      is either the path to the blueprint yaml itself or to the directory in which the

-* `BLUEPRINT_PATH` is either the path to the blueprint yaml itself or to the directory in which the blueprint yaml files resides.
+                        blueprint yaml files resides.

 #### Optional flags